The Doctor and Adric are chilling out in N-Space.

 Sue: Is it really?
 You’re not winding me up?
 Honest?

 When the Melkur materialises in the Keeper’s chair, it is accompanied by a very familiar sound effect.

 Sue: It’s his ****ing TARDIS!

 The episode concludes with the Melkur in control.

 Sue: Ooh, I’m all excited now!
-I’m glad I didn’t sleep through that bit at the end, now.
-Thanks.top
+I’m glad I didn’t sleep through that bit at the end.
+Thanks for waking me up.

-Sue: OK, let me get this straight: there’s a TARDIS sitting in a chair…
+Sue: Okay, let me get this straight: there’s a TARDIS sitting in a chair…

 Me: That’s right.

 Sue: And the Master’s TARDIS can walk, talk, and fire weapons from its eyes…